shen-tian/shen-tian.username.github.io/_drafts/fadecandy_revival_pt1.md

 ---
 layout: post
-title: Fadecandy in 2023
+title: Building a Fadecandy board in 2023
 published: true
 ---

-## Scope
+I'm doing some maintenance/planning for an existing project that makes use of over a dozen Fadecandy LED controllers.
+Given these have been out of production for a few years, why not take advantage of the fact that it's open source, and make some myself?

+> The creator of Fadecandy, Micah Elizabeth Scott, aka scanlime, seems to have stepped away from the project.
+She has deleted much of the official content, including the github repo.
+As it happens, I've already started a lot of the planning work for these DIY Fadecandies, before the github repo was deleted.
+I debated a bit on whether it's appropriate to do this write up, given that the project creator would rather not see it continue.
+In the end, I believe a key aspect of open source is to decouple the creation from the creator.
+With that in mind, consider this a tribute to the project.

-### Objective:
+### Objective

-- Instructions for what it takes to build a Fadecandy board in 2023
+- Document what it takes to build a Fadecandy board in 2023
-- Might be useful for people maintaining existing projects: updated instructions on
+- Provide information that might be useful for people maintaining existing projects: updated instructions on
   - How to build and flash the firmware
   - How to build/run the host side software
 - Show the project some appreciation